eeyhsong/NICE-EEG/README.md

 ##### Core idea: basic constrastive learning for image and EEG.
 Interesting analysis from neuroscience perspective! 🤣

+p.s.
+We trained the base framework (NICE), that with self-attention (NICE-SA), and with graph attention (NICE-GA) five times each for the averaged results in Table 2&3.

 ## Abstract
 ![Network Architecture](/draw_pic/Fig1.png)